An Adaptive and Stability-Promoting Layerwise Training Approach for Sparse Deep Neural Network Architecture: An analysis of and

-Recall that $\epsilon-\delta$ stable neural transfer maps does not guarantee that the network classifies/ regress correctly.
-To overcome this issue, we incorporate a sequential learning strategy in Algorithm \ref{Sequential} for accurate prediction.
-The idea of sequential learning is to train a sequence of small neural networks to learn the residual in the network obtained from Algorithm \ref{AlgoGreedyLayerwiseResNet}.

-Algorithm \ref{Sequential} creates new training problem for each network $\sN_{i+1}$ by generating data sets of the form:
+Recall that promoting $\epsilon-\delta$ stability (\cref{stabili_cor}) does not guarantee that the network classifies/regress correctly since training saturates for certain hyperparameter settings in \cref{AlgoGreedyLayerwiseResNet} (see \cref{TPOP_cor}).
+To overcome this issue, we incorporate a post-processing stage termed as the {\it{``sequential residual learning"}} step for further improving the predictions.
+The idea of sequential residual learning is to train a sequence of shallow neural networks to learn the residual (i.e lower the data loss $\Phi_d$ while generalizing well) from \cref{AlgoGreedyLayerwiseResNet} where each network $\sQ_i$ is trained for a limited epochs to prevent overfitting on the residuals. \cref{Sequential} creates new training problem for each network $\sQ_{i+1}$ by generating data sets of the form: